Concurrency

 Both structures also track extra information used in managing linked lists, terminal interaction, keyboard interrupt signals, etc, for the optional components of this project.
 For Parts 1 & 2, ignore any fields not listed above.

-Do not create instances of these structures yourself.
-Do not read
+You do not need to create instances of these structures yourself.

 structs listed above (use the ->